tomyaacov/BPpyEvaluation/README.md

 ```

 The full evaluation results presented in the appendix "Cinderella-Stepmother Problem DRL Results"  (**this may take multiple days and may require additional resources**):
-can be obtained by running the scripts:
+can be obtained by running the following scripts using the `bash` command:
 * `scripts/cinderella_single_trace_drl.sh` - the script will create a csv file, `run_single_trace_drl_output.csv`, with the memory and time of the DRL algorithm in the table.
 * `scripts/cinderella_single_trace_search.sh`. - the script will create a csv file, `run_single_trace_search_output.csv`, with the memory and time of the search algorithm in the table.